 In commercial vehicle accident claims, a commercial insurance policy will be involved.
 That means higher dollar insurance coverage limits.
 It also means you’ll likely face even more resistance from the insurance company when it comes time to pay.

 Would you like an experienced Tampa commercial vehicle accident attorney to analyze your case?
-At Catania & Catania, P.A., we offer a free case review.
+At Catania and Catania Injury Lawyers, we offer a free case review.
 Call us today to learn more about how we can help assess the value of your case.

 What Types of Damages Are Available to Commercial Vehicle Accident Victims?

 Depending upon the circumstances, you may be entitled to a range of damages under Florida personal injury laws.
 The types of damages you receive should account for both your economic and non-economic losses.